Nebraska representatives vote against Trump's impeachment

-All three Nebraska congressmen voted against the 232-197 decision Wednesday to impeach President Donald Trump.
+All three Nebraska congressmen voted against impeaching President Donald Trump on Wednesday, when the House of Representatives voted 232-197 to impeach the 45th president.

 Rep. Don Bacon, who represents the Omaha area's 2nd Congressional District, said he supported censure but voted against impeachment because he thought it wasn't necessary this close to President-elect Joe Biden's inauguration.